richardrietdijk/AB_Testing/README.md

    jupyter notebook
    ```

-4. Open `ab_test_analysis.ipynb` and run the cells to execute the analysis.
+4. Open `ABTesting.ipynb` and run the cells to execute the analysis.

-## Data

-The dataset used for this analysis contains user interactions with the website during the A/B testing period.
-It includes information such as:

-- User ID
-- Group assignment (control or experimental)
-- Click-through behavior (binary: clicked or not clicked)

-Ensure that the data file is placed in the `data/` folder, or update the notebook to point to the correct data location.

 ## Conclusion